protoloft/klipper_z_calibration/README.md

 Z-CALIBRATION: ENDSTOP=-0.300 NOZZLE=-0.300 SWITCH=6.208 PROBE=7.013 --> OFFSET=-0.170
 ```

-The endstop value is the homed z position which is the same as the configure
+The endstop value is the homed Z position which is always zero or the configure
-Z endstop position and here even the same as the second nozzle probe.
+"stepper_z:position_endstop" setting - and in this case, it's even the same as the
+probed nozzle hight.

 ## How To Configure It

+### Preconditions

+As a precondition, the probe needs to be configured properly.
+It is good to use more than
+one sample and use "median" as "probe:samples_result".
+And it is **important** to configure
+an appropriate probe offset in X, Y and **Z**.
+The Z offset does not need to be an exact
+value, since we do not use it as an offset, but it needs to be roughly a real value!

+It even doesn't matter what "stepper_z:position_endstop" value is configured in Klipper.
+All positions are relative to this point - only the absolute values are different.
+But,
+it is advisable to configure a safe value here to not crash the nozzle into the build
+plate by accident.
+The plugin only changes the GCode offset and it's still possible to
+move the nozzle beyond this offset.

+### Configurations

-The configuration is needed to activate the plugin and to set some needed values.
+The following configuration is needed to activate the plugin and to set some needed values:

 ```
 [z_calibration]